|

 camera, for the Daguerreotype process, was taken west in 1842 by

-But by good fortune several excellent artists traveled to the west
+By good fortune several excellent artists traveled to the west

 George Catlin and His Indian Gallery by George Catlin, Brian W. Dippie,